mas-bandwidth/gafferongames/content/post/client_server_connection.md

 ## Justification for UDP

-Multiplayer games are different to web servers[*](#quic_footnote).
+Games are different to web servers[*](#quic_footnote).

-Multiplayer games send **time critical, time series data**.
+Games send **time critical, time series data**.

+Typical game data includes player inputs sent from client to server and the state of the world sent from server to clients.
+Both of these types of data are a function of time and both must get across as quickly as possible.

-This is data that is both a function of time *and* must get across as quickly as possible.
-Data like (todo: examples...)
-Games in this regard are more like real-time video chat than streaming video.
-Here you cannot solve delivery problems by simply buffering a few seconds more, additional buffering adds latency and players demand the *lowest* possible latency, especially for competitive games.
+Games in this regard are much more like real-time video chat than streaming video.
+They can't solve delivery problems by just buffering a few seconds longer.
+Buffering adds latency and players demand the *minimum* possible latency, especially in competitive games.

-So we have this time series data and due to player latency requirements the amount of time this data can be buffered is very short (<150ms).
-The client can only make use of time series data that arrives within this window.
-Data arriving later is useless and is thrown away.
-Naturally, it follows that the best method for sending network data is the one with the least time variance.
+Now we have this time series data and due to player latency requirements the amount of time it can be buffered is very short (<150ms).
+To make it even harder, the receiver can only make use of data that arrives within the buffering window.

-So why can't we use TCP for time critical, time series data?
+So, why not use TCP for this time critical, time series data?

-The short answer is that delivering all packets reliably and in-order creates a large time variance in packet delivery under both packet loss and latency, this increases the amount of latency or hitches visible in the game.
-In time critical games like first person shooters, this additional latency or hitching caused by TCP significantly degrades the player experience in the game.
+The short answer is that by delivering data reliably and in-order, TCP creates a large time variance or 'jitter' in packet delivery that makes it impossible to deliver time series data within the small window under typical internet conditions.

-To explain exactly why this is, it is necessary to understand the nature of TCP.
-In order to create the illusion that a stream of data is reliable-ordered on top of an unreliable, best effort delivery network (IP), TCP holds more recent packets in a queue while waiting for dropped packets to be resent.
-Otherwise, packets would not arrive in the same order they were sent.
+The slightly more involved answer starts with the fact that TCP is a reliable-ordered stream protocol, and therefore must hold more recent packets in a queue while waiting for dropped packets to be resent.
 This is known as **head of line blocking**.

-This makes perfect sense for the streams of reliable-ordered data that TCP was designed for, but creates serious problems for time critical, time-series data.
-We don't care about all packets being delivered reliably and in order.
-All we care about is the most recent state hitting that small (<150ms) window before it becomes useless.

-To illustrate this, consider a game server sending 10 packets per-second to a client:
+To illustrate this effect, consider a game server sending 10 packets per-second to a client:

         t = 10.0
         t = 10.1